Remarks about the correspondence between $f(R)$ and Brans-Dicke gravity: Correspondence between metric and Brans-Dicke theories

-If we take $\omega=0$ in (\ref{BDequation1}), it assumes a functional form which resembles ($\ref{eqfr}$).
+If we take $\omega=0$ into Eq. (\ref{BDequation1}), it assumes a functional form which resembles Eq. ($\ref{eqfr}$).
 Let's suppose that $\phi(x^\mu)$ can be taken equal to $f'(R(x^\mu))$.
-Then, in order that (\ref{BDequation1}) be equivalent to ($\ref{eqfr}$), we need to replace the second term on the LHS by $\frac{1}{2} g_{\mu\nu} f(R)$.
-This can be achieved by the introduction of a potential for the scalar field,
+Then, in order that Eq. (\ref{BDequation1}) be equivalent to Eq. ($\ref{eqfr}$), we need to replace the second term on the left hand side of Eq. ($\ref{eqfr}$) by $\frac{1}{2} g_{\mu\nu} f(R)$.
+This can be achieved by the introduction of a potential for the scalar field given by

-It is worth calling attention to the fact that it is exactly this potential that will be responsible by the mapping between both theories.
+It is worth calling attention to the fact that it is exactly this potential that will be responsible by the mapping between both theories, and the freedom in choosing the functional form of $f(R)$ is related with the freedom we have in choosing any functional form for this potential, at least in principle.